The leaves are changing. Temps are cooling down. Autumn is coming. It’s time for a corn maze, a pumpkin patch, costumes, and Trick-or-Treating!

 Head to the Cincinnati Zoo for HallZOOween.
 This annual event includes animal encounters, Trick or Treat stations, and more.
 Happening weekends in October; included with your zoo admission.

-Families will enjoy The Great Pumpkin Fest at Kings Island (family-friendly), Saturdays & Sundays from Sept.
-22 – October 27, 2019.
+Families will enjoy The Great Pumpkin Fest at Kings Island (family-friendly), Saturdays & Sundays from (2020 dates TBD).
 They have loads of family-friendly fun including live entertainment, mazes, trick-or-treating and more.

 Fall Events (Date Specific):